dickreuter/neuron_poker/readme.rst

 To contribute do the following:

 - Get Pycharm and build the virtual python environment.
-Use can do: ``pip install -r requirements.txt``
+Use can do: ``uv sync``
 - If you want to use the 500x faster c++ based equity calculator, also install visual studio, but this is not necessary
 - Clone your fork to your local machine.
 You can do this directly from pycharm: VCS --> check out from version control --> git
 - Add as remote the original repository where you created the fork from and call it upstream (the connection to your fork should be called origin).
 This can be done with vcs --> git --> remotes